CosmologicalEmulators/Effort.jl/docs/src/index.md

 # Effort.jl

-`Effort` is a Julia package designed to emulate the computation of the Effective Field Theory of Large Scale Structure, as computed by [PyBird](https://github.com/pierrexyz/pybird).
-An emulator is a surrogate model, a computational technique that can mimick the behaviour of computationally expensive functions, with a speedup of several orders of magnitude.
+`Effort` is a Julia package for fast computation of power spectrum multipoles in the Effective Field Theory of Large Scale Structure (EFTofLSS) framework.
+Using neural network emulators, it achieves performance of ~0.3 milliseconds per evaluation, compared to several seconds for traditional Boltzmann solver-based approaches.

 The example page shows how to use `Effort`, while showing its computational performance.